gguex/lexical_proportion_GGX_AXS/README.md

 The 3 lexical proportions studied in this code are :

-1) The proportion of stopwords
+1) The proportion of stopwords.
-2) The proportion of words longer than the mean length
+2) The proportion of words longer than the mean length.
-3) The proportion of words with an even length
+3) The proportion of words with an even length.

 Link to the article will come in the future.